AbhiK002/bus-booking-system/README.md

 - Implement connection between frontend and backend
 - Implement admin dashboard

-#### Due to the shortage of time, I could not complete everything in this exciting project.
-My target was to implement a robust and modern admin dashboard that would look exactly like the UI mockups.
-However I wasn't fast enough.
 This is my submission for the case study/assignment.
-Thank you for the opportunity.
+Thank you.